Deploy OpenNebula Front-end on VMware¶

 vOneCloud can be downloaded by completing the form here.

 The OVA file can be imported into an existing vCenter infrastructure.
-It is based on CentOS 8 and has VMware tools enabled.
+It is based on AlmaLinux 8 with VMware tools enabled.

 Follow the next steps to deploy a fully functional OpenNebula cloud.